 UNIVERSITY OF WISCONSIN River Falls

 Studying geography and geographic information science at UWRF provides the skills to engage in a variety of careers.
 Through a combination of coursework and internships students gain first hand experience in geographic analysis.
 The use of computer technologies, through GIS and mapping, are areas where students may develop additional expertise.
-The department offers a Major and a Minor in Geography, a Minor in Geographic Information Systems and Cartography, and a Major in Broad Field Social Studies (Geography)/Education.
+The department offers a Geography major and minor, and a minor in GIS/ Cartography.

 The geography faculty are all active specialists in the fields of geography and GIS.
 Several of them have won college teaching awards for excellence in the classroom, and all are dedicated advisors for our students.
 The Geography Department provides classes where one gets to know and learn from their professors.

 This series of images documents street life in Seoul, Republic of Korea during a 6-day trip in May 2010.
 For more information please contact: email@example.com